bschreck/deep.sh/docs/tutorial.rst

 ===========

-If you start a program in the foreground (with no ampersand), you can suspend that program's execution and return to the xonsh prompt by pressing Control-Z.
+If you start a program in the foreground (with no ampersand), you can suspend that program's execution and return to the deepsh prompt by pressing Control-Z.
-This will give control of the terminal back to xonsh, and will keep the program paused in the background.
+This will give control of the terminal back to deepsh, and will keep the program paused in the background.

 .. note:: Suspending processes via Control-Z is not yet supported when